habitry/medium_posts/_1000words_leaderboards.md

 # How to Motivate With Leaderboards: Stop Making Losers

-Leaderboards are a common behavior change design pattern.
-Originally included in video games, leaderboards have started to infiltrate "video game like" products such as...
+Leaderboards have become a common behavior change design pattern.
+Originally included in video games, leaderboards have started to infiltrate "gamified" products such as...

 * Nike+, a fitness tracker device, which motivates users to exercise more by competing against their friends for activity points.
 * Opower, a energy tracking platform, which motivates users to reduce their energy use by showing how much energy they use compared to their neighbors.